woocommerce/woocommerce-blocks/docs/extensibility/extend-rest-api-new-endpoint.md

 # Adding an endpoint to ExtendRestAPI

+This document is intended for contrubtors to WooCommerce Blocks plugin, if you feel like a new endpoint should be added, feel free to open an issue or a PR detailing why.

 ## Extending `GET` endpoints in Store API.

 ExtendRestAPI needs to expose each endpoint individually.
 If you want to expose a new endpoint, you have to follow these steps: